-The Doxazo Summer Intensive, also known as DSI, is a nine-week leadership training experience designed to help high school and college-age students learn how to live out their faith in their daily lives as well as gain valuable practical and spiritual discipleship skills.
+The Doxazo Summer Intensive, also known as DSI, is a ten-week leadership training experience designed to help high school and college-age students learn how to live out their faith in their daily lives as well as gain valuable practical and spiritual discipleship skills.
 All DSI students participate in a retreat at the start of the summer; weekly large group gatherings called Summer Life and small groups called Family Groups; and complete a total of 80 service hours by the end of the summer, 40 of which will be completed at a Doxazo Camp.

 During Summer Life, students hear from a speaker on a topic related to our summer theme, worship, engage in small groups, and do an activity together, such as Capture the Flag.
 During their weekly Family Group meetings, students share a meal, do activities, and process their week with the Family Groups.
 Please click here to view our list of FAQ’s about DSI, including more information about serving at Doxazo Camp and completing service hours.